muratk5n/thirdwave/en/README.md

 Prev PM was careful around this issue too

-"New Zealand not to participate in AUKUS partnership, [new] PM Hipkins reaffirms"
+TASS: "New Zealand not to participate in AUKUS partnership, [new] PM Hipkins reaffirms"

 ---